 - For more detailed information about our providers or pharmacies, you can call Member Services or visit our website at www.youroptimumhealthcare.com.

 Information about your coverage and the rules you must follow when using your coverage

-Your EOC explains what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services.
+Chapters 3 and 4 of your Evidence of Coverage (EOC) explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services.